domeengine/dome/docs/modules/io.md

 ### Static Methods

+#### `static prefPath(org: String, appName: String): String`
+This gives you a safe path where you can write personal game files (saves and settings), which are specific to this application.
+The given `org` and `appName` should be unique to this application.
+Either or both values may end up in the given file path, so they must adhere to some specific rules.
+Use letters, numbers, spaces, underscores.
+Avoid other punctuation.

 #### `static load(path: String): String`
 Given a valid file `path`, this loads the file data into a String object.
 This is a blocking operation, and so execution will stop while the file is loaded.